Exomoon: Lack of moons around planets close to their stars

 Planets close to their stars on circular orbits will tend to despin and become tidally locked.
 As the planet's rotation slows down the radius of a synchronous orbit of the planet moves outwards from the planet.
 For planets tidally locked to their stars, the distance from the planet at which the moon will be in a synchronous orbit around the planet is outside the Hill sphere of the planet.
 The Hill sphere of the planet is the region where its gravity dominates that of the star so it can hold on to its moons.
 Moons inside the synchronous orbit radius of a planet will spiral into the planet.
 Therefore, if the synchronous orbit is outside the Hill sphere, then all moons will spiral into the planet.
 If the synchronous orbit is not three-body stable then moons outside this radius will escape orbit before they reach the synchronous orbit.

 A study on tidal-induced migration offered a feasible explanation for this lack of exomoons.
 It showed the physical evolution of host planets (i.e. interior structure and size) plays a major role in their final fate: synchronous orbits can become transient states and moons are prone to be stalled in semi-asymptotic semimajor axes, or even ejected from the system, where other effects can appear.
 In turn, this would have a great impact on the detection of extrasolar satellites.

-Proposed detection methods
+Detection methods

 The existence of exomoons around many exoplanets is theorized.
 Despite the great successes of planet hunters with Doppler spectroscopy of the host star, exomoons cannot be found with this technique.
 This is because the resultant shifted stellar spectra due to the presence of a planet plus additional satellites would behave identically to a single point-mass moving in orbit of the host star.
 In recognition of this, there have been several other methods proposed for detecting exomoons, including: